+(2) To qualify to provide an Ancillary Service, an ESR must be capable of meeting the SOC requirements in the “SOC - Operations Triggered by AASOC and PRC Thresholds” column above.

 8.1.1.2.1.1 Regulation Service Qualification

 (1) A QSE control system must be capable of receiving Regulation Up Service (Reg-Up) and Regulation Down Service (Reg-Down) control signals from ERCOT’s Load Frequency Control (LFC) system, and of directing its Resources to respond to the control signals, in an upward and downward direction to balance Real-Time Demand and Resources.
 A QSE providing Reg-Up or Reg-Down shall provide communications equipment to receive telemetered control deployments of power from ERCOT.